megasanjay/vue3-marquee/docs/guide.md

 ### loop

-The number of instances that the marquee animation should run (0 is infinite)
+The number of instances that the marquee animation should run (0 is infinite).

 | Type   | Default value | Required | Accepted values |
 | ------ | ------------- | -------- | --------------- |